com-480-data-visualization/data-visualization-project-2021-mns/Milestones/Milestone1.md

         - How the IMDb scores counts are distributeds [figure 2](../Figures/scoresDistribution.png)

     - We can join the IMDb data and the MovieLens data using the movieId and imdbId columns in the link.csv file.
+This final dataset contains 97969 rows × 54 columns, and will be the basis for our work.

 ## Related work